MartinYeung5/20241108_DOSS_Marketplace/README.md

 ## Project Logo
 ![alt text](https://github.com/MartinYeung5/20241108_DOSS_Marketplace/blob/main/images/DDOS.png?raw=true)

+## Project Vision
+secure online shopping by staking your BTC on honest seller

 ## Project Description
 Nowadays, we are facing different frauds in our life.
 Especially in the rapid changing generation, we may use different online applications such as online shopping.